 - Conctractual services includes the CTC's maintenance, repairs, and inspection costs.
-This also includes deep cleaning and general sanitizing/disinfecting, due to the large volume of people who pass through each day. - Sewer, water, electricity, and natural gas expenses are budgeted in the utilities line item.
+This also includes deep cleaning and general sanitizing and disinfecting, due to the large volume of people who pass through the facility each day.
+Increased sanitization efforts in response to the COVID-19 pandemic are expected for 2021. - Sewer, water, electricity, and natural gas expenses are budgeted in the utilities line item.